Karen R. Effrem, MD - Executive Director

 In addition, as both we and Emmett McGroarty have documented, the Every Student Succeeds Act (replacement for No Child Left Behind), will make getting out of the standards difficult indeed

-has likely correctly theorized another very important reason why no state will be courageous enough to change more than 15% of the standards:
+Finally, Educator Peter Greene has likely correctly theorized another very important reason why no state will be courageous enough to change more than 15% of the standards:

 Ditto for CCSS.
 If we all just taught to our own local standards, the data noise would be too great.
 The Data Overlords need us all to be standardized, to be using the same set of tags.
 That is also why no deviation can be allowed.
 Okay, we'll let you have 15 percent over and above the standards.
 The system can probably tolerate that much noise.
 But under no circumstances can you change the standards -- because that would be changing the national student data tagging system, and THAT we can't tolerate.

 This is why the "aligning" process inevitably involves all that marking of standards onto everything we do.
 It's not instructional.
 It's not even about accountability.